 RPM Fusion is a software repository that offers various free or non-free add-on packages that do not ship with the original Fedora distribution.
 RPM Fusion contains various useful packages that are not included in the Fedora distribution just because they do not meet Fedora's free software requirements.

-In this post, I will explain how to set up RPM Fusion repository on Fedora.
+In this post, I will explain how to set up RPM Fusion repository on Fedora or CentOS.

 Once RPM Fusion is enabled on your system, you can install any package available from the repository simply by using yum command.

 First of all, to check whether or not RPM Fusion is installed on your system, run the following command.

 If the above command does not produce any result, it means that RPM Fusion is not installed on your system.

 RPM Fusion maintains two separate repositories for free and non-free packages.
 You can selectively enable either or both repositories as you want.

 The following instruction works for Fedora 14 or higher.

 To enable the free repository of RPM Fusion:

 To enable the non-free repository of RPM Fusion: